Ak1yamaKiyoshi/Memo/README.md

 Since this app serves my own purpose for taking notes, you can expect me to maintain the repository over time.

+### Thoughts
+As soon as simply writing notes does not really solves the problem of forgetting everything I want to stir the ship: using spaced repetition techniques to actually remember stuff!

+For that i need more data in each memory:
+  - vector<time_t> viewed; // when memory was viewed.

+So, if there is linked memories to some other, I can show them and prompt user to recall content of desired one.

+It would be as separate mode, but sounds kinda interesting, allowing the app to be used as learning platform too.
+But not as effective as "Anki".

+Also, the interesting part is analysis of notes, statistics:
+ - repeated words, tags, most viewed notes, defining about what user actually thinks the most

 ### Disclaimer

 The code is messy and buggy.
 Use at your own risk.
 All of us have a life outside of the computer, and so do I (not that often, really).